jcapka/sortable/README.md

 The program is dependent on the scalax.io library as IO functionality in Scala seems to be very limited from what I could find.
 The necessary jar files are located in the source folder, again keeping my life a little simpler.

+Please note that the code does produce two warnings upon compilation.
+I was not too happy about this but am not sure if there is a way that they can be avoided.
+Beyond my Scala skills at the moment I am afraid.

 Running the Code
 ----------------